Easy Trim Roofing and Construction Products Limited

 How to reject cookies

-If you do not wish to receive cookies that are not strictly necessary to perform basic features of our Site you can set your browser to reject cookies or to tell you when a website tries to put a cookie on your computer.
+If you do not wish to receive cookies that are not strictly necessary to perform basic features of our Sites you can set your browser to reject cookies or to tell you when a website tries to put a cookie on your computer.

 Note that most web browsers will accept cookies, but if you would rather that we did not collect data in this way you can choose to accept all or some or reject cookies in your browser’s privacy settings.
-Rejecting all cookies means that certain features on the Site cannot then be provided to you and accordingly you may not be able to take full advantage of all our Site’s features.
+Rejecting all cookies means that certain features on the Sites cannot then be provided to you and accordingly you may not be able to take full advantage of all our Site’s features.
 The “Help” menu in the bar of most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie and how to disable cookies altogether.
 Additionally, you can disable or delete similar data used by browser add-ons, such as Flash cookies, by changing the add-ons settings or visiting the website of its manufacturer.

 For more information generally on cookies and how to disable them please go to the Information Commissioner’s webpage on cookies: https://ico.org.uk/for-the-public/online/cookies.